Get the latest from TODAY

 Few love stories will make history like the one belonging to George and Barbara Bush.

 With a romance that spanned more than seven decades, they were the longest-married couple in presidential history.
-The former first lady passed away Tuesday at the age of 92, 77 years after the two met at a school dance in 1941.
+The 41st president and former first lady both passed away this year — George on Friday at age 91 and Barbara in April at age 92 — 77 years after the two met at a school dance in 1941.

 "I could hardly breathe, I thought he was so beautiful," Mrs. Bush once told her granddaughter, TODAY's Jenna Bush Hager.

 For their first date, the former president borrowed a car to pick up his future wife.

 "He told me later, 'I got the Oldsmobile because it had a radio.
 And I was afraid we'd have nothing to say to each other,'" Mrs. Bush said with a laugh.
 "And he tells the world now that I've not stopped talking in 75 years."

 She battled a number of health issues during the final years of her life, specifically congestive heart failure and chronic obstructive pulmonary disease, or C.O.P.D.

 "I think the fact that they’re together and that he still says, ‘I love you, Barbie’ every night is pretty remarkable,” TODAY correspondent Jenna Bush Hager said Monday after it was announced that Mrs. Bush would no longer be seeking medical treatment to prolong her life.